guilfer-dev/no-canvas-snake/README.md

 # NoCanvasSnake
  Inplementation of the game "Snake" in JS, without relying on Canvas

- The ideia is to use only HTML, CSS and JS, to make a functional Snake game.
+ The ideia is to use HTML, CSS and JS, to make a functional Snake game.
+ Only Mozzila' MDN documentation will be consulted (no other games or game algorithms).

  For being considered functional the game must have the following features: